Lifehouse (band): 1996–1999: Blyss and formation

-Jason Wade had been writing songs since his parents' divorce as a coping mechanism.
+Jason Wade had been writing songs as a coping mechanism since his parents' divorce.
 After moving to Los Angeles in 1995, he met bassist Sergio Andrade, his next-door neighbor.
 The following year, Wade, Andrade, and Jon "Diff" Palmer formed Blyss, the forerunner of Lifehouse, and began to play live shows at high schools and colleges.
 Later, Collin Hayden and Aaron Lord were added to the band.

 Soon thereafter, word-of-mouth reached producer Ron Aniello, who introduced Jason to Jude Cole, who in turn introduced him to DreamWorks Records principal Michael Ostin.
 In 1998, Aniello produced Blyss's first demos, with the financial backing of DreamWorks Records.
 Some of these recordings would form the 1999 EP Diff's Lucky Day, which would be sold at live concerts or distributed among friends and music industry contacts.